OpenSwitchNOS/openswitch-ops-passwd-srv/DESIGN.md

     daemonize_complete() is done, the password server creates and listens on the socket.
 Key generation must happen prior to the socket operation.
 - stores a public key in the filesystem
-   - The location of public key is defined in a public header as PASSWD_SRV_PUB_KEY_LOC.
+   - The location of public key is defined in a YAML file specified in the section 'Location of socket/pub key'
    - a public key is stored as an immutable file which only root user can delete or move after a immutable bit is unset
 - stores a private key within the password server memory